New Spanish Baroque: Cristóbal de Villalpando

 Undoubtedly, Villalpando was one of the foremost painters of Mexico City during the latter part of the 17th century, as evidenced by the collection of triumphal paintings that were commissioned by the council of the Cathedral of Mexico, for decorating the walls of the sacristy of the church.
 The canvases prepared for that commission were: The Triumph of the Catholic Church, The Triumph of St. Peter, St. Michael's victory (known as Woman of the Apocalypse) and the appearance of St. Michael on Mount Gargano.
 Unfortunately, due to structural faults in the vaults of the building, Villalpando was unable to complete the intended set of six paintings; they were completed by Juan Correa.

 Due to this hindrance to his work at Mexico City, Villalpando moved to Puebla de los Ángeles where he carried out similar work at the Cathedral there.
 He produced a well-known oil painting titled "Glorification of the Virgin", in the dome of the Chapel de Los Reyes located in the end wall of the church.
 It is also worth noting the amount of his work found in the church of the Profesa in Mexico City.
 His importance was recognized by the painters' guild, of which he became leader on several occasions.
 He reached old age with a great reputation, and he was recognized as an important stylistic influence on later generations.
 He is considered one of the last exponents of Baroque painting in New Spain: after his death New Spanish plastic art took a different path.

 Miguel Cabrera

 Miguel Cabrera (1695-1768) was an extraordinarily prolific artist, specialising in depictions of the Virgin Mary and other saints.
 He is regarded as the leading colourist of the 18th century.

 His paintings were very much in demand: many requests for pictures came from convents, churches, palaces, and noble houses.

 Writing and philosophy

 A wide range of poets and writers fell within the New Spanish Baroque tradition.
+For poems and writings there is a wide variety of characters.
+During the Baroque, Spanish literature and that of New Spain began to resemble each other more.
+Many great Spanish authors intended to travel to America, such as Cervantes or San Juan de la Cruz, although they did not succeed for various reasons.
+However, writers like Tirso de Molina or Juan de la Cueva did.Stylistically, baroque literature had as its main feature contrast, paradoxes and contradictions in the language and themes used.Like wise, word games, anagrams, symbols or emblems were very frequent.
+This is a literary style with a great presence of exaggeration.